tmolitor-stud-tu/mod_push_appserver/README.md

 A better readme is coming soon.

+## Requirements

+- Prosody 0.9 or later
+- Lua 5.1 (5.2 should also work, but is untested)
+- Installed penlight lua library (debian package: `lua-penlight`)
+- Installed luasec lua library version 0.5 (debian package: `lua-sec`), higher versions are untested

 ## Notes
 The appserver is implemented as a module for the prosody XMPP server (usable on prosody 0.9 or later) and written in lua (version 5.1).